-Moreover, we found a significant decrease of K+pNPPase in rat brain homogenates after the addition of 0.35 mM ATP, which, however, had no effect on Mg2+pNPPase activity.
-These results are in agreement with those demonstrating the specific inhibition of K+pNPPase by 0.1-1.0 mM ATP and almost the total inhibition of this enzyme by ATP concentrations higher than 2 mM, which were reported by Guerra Marichal et al. (1993) in synaptosomal membranes of the brain cortex.
+In our study we confirmed that pNPPase activities were Mg^{2+} -dependent and regulated by K+ and Ca^{2+} ions (Fig. 1).
+A similar inhibition of K+pNPPase by high concentrations of Ca^{2+} ions (4 and 10 mM) was observed by Guerra Marichal et al. (1993) in synaptosomal membrane fraction from the rat brain with those demonstrating the specific inhibition of K^+pNPP ase by 0.1-1.0 mM ATP and almost the total inhibition of this enzyme by ATP concentrations higher than 2 mM, which were reported by Guerra Marichal et al. (1993) in synaptosomal membranes of the brain cortex.
 ATP behaves as a competitive inhibitor of pNPPase activity in the absence of Na+ and the presence of K+ (Huang et al. 1985).
-On the other hand, the combination of ATP and NaCl increased the affinity of pNPPase for K+ and activated Na+, K+-ATPase activity (Homareda and Ushimaru 2005).
+On the other hand, the combination of ATP and NaCl increased the affinity of pNPPase for K+ and activated Na+, K+-ATPase activity